abuna1985/simple-react-counter/README.md

 [x] Write 5-6 unit tests with `react-testing-library` that show the functionality is successful.

-[x] Incorporate CSS modules in the react application.
+[x] Incorporate CSS modules in the React application.

 ## Purpose Of This Project

 After completing the reading and exercises for [Part 1 of the Full Stack Open Course](https://fullstackopen.com/en/part1), all of the content made sense to a point.
 So I decided to do two things to solidify my knowledge:

-1. Took notes and documented best-practices that would be a helpful reference in the future for myself or other people learning react.
+1. Took notes and documented best-practices that would be a helpful reference in the future for myself or other people learning React.
 [The notes for part 1 can be found here](https://github.com/abuna1985/full-stack-open-course/tree/main/notes).
 2. Built a project with the knowledge gained and best-practices applied from the Part 1 articles.

-Using the examples from the articles in Part 1, I created a react application with 3 separate counters within the `<App>` component state.
+Using the examples from the articles in Part 1, I created a React application with 3 separate counters within the `<App>` component state.
 I used `props` to customize the `<Title>`, `<Button>`, and `<Display>` components.
 I used state hooks to update the 3 counters separately.
 All the state and function logic would remain in the <App> component and the other components would be given data and rendered without worrying about where the count is.

 In order to make this project a little more challenging, I created unit tests with `React Testing Library` and scoped styling with CSS modules.